Foxconn announces U.S. manufacturing plant in Wisconsin

 In 2013, Foxconn said it would invest $30 million and hire 500 workers for a new factory in Pennsylvania, but that facility was never completed.
 Foxconn has another small operation in Pennsylvania.

-Foxconn, a major supplier to Apple Inc (AAPL.O) for its iPhones, said last month it plans to invest more than $10 billion in a display-making factory in the United States.
+Foxconn, a major supplier to Apple Inc for its iPhones, said last month it plans to invest more than $10 billion in a display-making factory in the United States.

 Wisconsin's tax incentives would be awarded over 20 years if Foxconn meets hiring targets, officials said Wednesday.